 Nut-Free: Sunflower seed flour can be used in place of almond flour in low carb cake recipes.

 - ⅓ cup Joy Filled Eats Sweetener (or see alternatives in recipe notes)

 - 3 egg whites (save the yolks for the lemon curd)

-- 1/4 cup sour cream
+- ¼ cup sour cream

-- 1 tsp lemon extract
+- 1 teaspoon lemon extract

 - 1 oz lemon juice

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/4 tsp salt
+- ¼ teaspoon salt